 Residential proxies offer authentic IP addresses connected to genuine residential internet service providers (ISPs).
 The strongest advantage of residential proxies is their unprecedented reliability.
 Unlike datacenter proxies, residential IPs are almost impossible to be banned, as they are linked to real consumer devices.

 The SOAX Proxy Exchange Platform provides you with the access to a large pool of more than 8 million unique residential IPs.
-All the IP addresses you’re using to mask your identity are automatically rotated and updated to ensure maximum reliability, anonymity, and security.
+All the IP addresses you’re using to mask your identity are carefully selected to ensure you will never get blocked by any web service.

 On top of that, SOAX offers unlimited concurrent connections and flexible geo-targeting settings that allow you to hide behind IPs based in a location of your choice.
 You can easily target any country, region, city, or even a specific internet service provider.